aws/aws-xray-sdk-node/packages/core/README.md

     AWS_XRAY_DEBUG_MODE              Enables logging to console output.
 Logging to a file is no longer built in.
 See 'configure logging' below.
     AWS_XRAY_TRACING_NAME            For overriding the default segment name to use with the middleware.
 See 'dynamic and fixed naming modes'.
     AWS_XRAY_DAEMON_ADDRESS          For setting the daemon address and port.
-Expects 'x.x.x.x', 'hostname', ':yyyy', 'x.x.x.x:yyyy' or 'hostname:yyyy' IPv4 formats.
     AWS_XRAY_CONTEXT_MISSING         For setting the SDK behavior when trace context is missing.
 Valid values are 'RUNTIME_ERROR' or 'LOG_ERROR'.
 The SDK's default behavior is 'RUNTIME_ERROR'.

 ### Daemon configuration

 By default, the SDK expects the daemon to be at 127.0.0.1 (localhost) on port 2000.
-You can override the address, port, or both.
+You can override the address for both UDP and TCP.
 You can change this via the environment variables listed above, or through code.
 The same format applies to both.

     AWSXRay.setDaemonAddress('hostname:8000');
     AWSXRay.setDaemonAddress('186.34.0.23:8082');
-    AWSXRay.setDaemonAddress(':8082');
+    AWSXRay.setDaemonAddress('tcp:186.34.0.23:8082, udp:127.0.0.1:3000');
-    AWSXRay.setDaemonAddress('186.34.0.23');
+    AWSXRay.setDaemonAddress('udp:186.34.0.23:8082, tcp:127.0.0.1:3000');

 ### Logging configuration